samiarem98/cratedb-project/readme.md

 # Retrieval-Augmented Generation (RAG) Architecture - Proof of Concept (POC)

 This repository contains a Proof of Concept (POC) for a Retrieval-Augmented Generation (RAG) architecture.

-The project demonstrates how to process and store data from a PDF in a vector database (CrateDB) and use it in a chatbot application to answer user queries.
+The project demonstrates how to process and store data from a PDF in aa vector database (CrateDB) and use it in a chatbot application to answer user queries.

 ## Overview

 The POC consists of the following components:

 1. **CrateDB**:
-   A distributed SQL database used as a vector store to store processed data.
+   An open source distributed SQL database used as a vector store to store processed data.

 2. **Web Service**:
    A Flask-based chatbot application that handles user queries by retrieving relevant information from CrateDB.